 Let’s talk about an autofocus system.

-There is a little bit of noise when it comes to focusing, but nothing too outrageous.
+There is a little noise when it comes to focusing, but nothing too outrageous.

-Next, let’s talk about the image quality and the sharpness of this lens.
+Next, let’s talk about this lens’s image quality and sharpness.

 And right off the bat, I will tell you that it does suffer from some vignetting, especially wide opens pretty heavily.

-It’s actually pretty darn sharp, and if we stopped down to F 4, It improves a little bit.
+It’s pretty darn sharp, and if we stopped down to F 4, It would improve slightly.

-We’re going to be able to do that all the way to about at F 8, and after about F 11, the picture starts to deteriorate a little bit.
+We’ll be able to do that to about F 8, and after about F 11, the picture starts to deteriorate slightly.

 Overall for image quality, it’s perfect and impressively sharp.

-A few aspects of this lens really surprised me, and one of them is bokeh.
+A few aspects of this lens surprised me, and one of them is bokeh.

-It has a 7-bladed aperture, and it’s a 2.8, so you really wouldn’t expect the world out of this thing.
+It has a 7-bladed aperture and a 2.8, so you wouldn’t expect the world out of this thing.

-I personally like it better than some lenses that are a lot more expensive, but it is a personal preference.
+I like it better than some lenses that are much more expensive, but it is a personal preference.

-My final thoughts on this thing for video are still pretty good; by no means, a professional video lens with the size and weight make it fantastic for gimbal work.
+My final thoughts on this thing for video are still pretty good; by no means does a professional video lens with the size and weight make it fantastic for gimbal work.

 Of course, no lens is perfect, but this lens is a fantastic little package as far as performance goes.

-It’s got everything that you need you can travel around the world with this lens and forget it there.
+It has everything you need; you can travel worldwide with this lens and forget it there.

 It’s a decent performer that doesn’t break the bank.

-I’ve been reading a lot about this lens, and in general, people seem to love this thing.
+I’ve been reading about this lens, and generally, people seem to love this thing.

 It is not very large at all.
-I was expecting it to be big.
+I was expecting it to be significant.

 So it does have some width to it, plastic lens cap on the front look at that giant piece of glass.

-This feels light, honestly it.
-It feels like it should weigh, maybe twice as much as it does, but it is a very well-built lens.
+This feels light, honestly.
+It feels like it should weigh maybe twice as much, but it is a well-built lens.

 It is a wide lens, so if it’s not something you’re used to, just be prepared for it, but it’s not very heavy.

-It obviously doesn’t make the camera a little bit more front-heavy, but it’s not terrible at all.
+It obviously doesn’t make the camera a bit more front-heavy, but it’s not terrible.

 And for an 85-millimeter lens, this is very compact.

-So, this is an 85-millimeter lens which means it’s really ideal for portraits.
+So this is an 85-millimeter lens which means it’s ideal for portraits.

-When using it on crop sensor cameras, such as the 6000, it is equivalent to a 130-millimeter focal length.
+When using it on crop sensor cameras, such as the A6000, it is equivalent to a 130-millimeter focal length.

 This means inside, it will be tough to try to use this lens, but outside where you have space to back away from the subject, this should generate some pretty impressive results.

-It’s 85 millimeters, so it’s pretty tough to try to do anything inside; it’s really tight, so if you’re trying to take a picture of something in a smaller room, even in a large room, it’s going to be really zoomed in at 130-millimeter equivalent focal length.
+It’s tight, so if you’re trying to take a picture of something in a smaller room, even in a large room, it will zoom in at a 130-millimeter equivalent focal length.

-But outside, this thing is super nice autofocus on.
+But outside, this thing is super lovely to autofocus on.

-This lens is silent, super-fast, and very accurate; it works amazingly.
+This lens is silent, super-fast, and accurate; it works amazingly.

-This is an amazing portrait lens, and while you do have to step back a ways to get your subject if you’re trying to do like a waist-up shot.
+This is a fantastic portrait lens; you have to step back to get your subject if you’re trying to do a waist-up shot.

-If you’re just trying to do headshots, this is an amazing lens, and it seems to be very sharp wide open at F 1.8.
+If you’re trying to do headshots, this is a fantastic lens, and it seems to be very sharp, wide open at F 1.8.

-Flaring is well controlled, and there is little to no distortion that I noticed using this thing.
+Flaring is well-controlled, and I noticed little distortion using this thing.

-The colors look great on the thing, and when I took a look at some of the headshots that I took with it, I was very impressed with just the overall visual appearance.
+The colors look great on the thing, and when I looked at some of the headshots I took with it, I was very impressed with the overall visual appearance.